Autism Medicines: Intuniv, Concerta, Vyvanse, Risperidone, and Clonidine

 My son and I moved to North Dakota when he was seven.
 He was referred to a psychiatrist because of the sleeping and anger issues.
 The doctor prescribed clonidine as a sleeping aid.
 Clonidine's primary use is as a blood pressure medicine, but it is also prescribed for ADHD and insomnia.

 The night of the first dose I was skeptical that he would go to sleep.
 But within 45 minutes of taking the medicine he said he was tired and wanted to go to bed.
 I was almost delirious with relief.
 At long last I had a few hours of quiet time in the evenings.

 I thought that my son's anger would subside once he started to get more rest, but the extra sleep didn't help at all and he still awoke at night because of nightmares.

 The psychiatrist and I discussed risperidone, an antipsychotic drug.
 Risperidone's main use is for the treatment of schizophrenia and bipolar disorder, but it is also used to treat anger and aggression in autistic children.

 The risperidone has worked very well.
 My son is no longer as angry and violent when he gets upset.
 He still has a temper, but the uncontrollable rages are gone!
 He also plays much better with other children and he very rarely wakes up in the middle of the night.

 An unwanted side affect of risperidone is weight gain and gynemastia (man boobs).
-No signs of any breast growth, but my son has gone from looking like a famine victim and is at a healthy - but still slender - weight.
+No signs of any breast growth, but he no longer looks like a famine victim and is now at a healthy, but still slender, weight.

 My feelings about medicating my son